mbe2014/OpenExpense/README.md

 - Import of CSV files would be helpful (not supported by openpyxl).
 I am currently using gnumeric ssconvert to convert csv to xlsx files manually.
 - Categories are now set to 1040 schedule C, it is just a matter of replaceing or adding a selection to adjust the code for peronal/home use.
 A better UI and reports/charts are definetly needed in this case.

+### Tip for users
+#### Which Category to use for Software and Cloud Services
+If it is a one-off puchase, it can be categorized either as Depreciation if it is depretioated over multiple years or as other expenses if it is claimed entirly at the same year.
+Cloud based services including web domains, office 360, Amazon AWS, google drive - anything that has a montly fee is categorized as Rental (other)

+# DISCLAIMER
+I’m not a certified financial/tax advisor nor a certified financial/tax analyst nor an economist nor a CPA nor an accountant nor a lawyer.
+I’m not a finance/tax professional through formal education or any other means.
+Tips included in this section were collected from the Web from places like TurboTax Community.
+USE TIPS AT YOUR OWN RISK.

+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.